Christendom Analyzed Links

 One further point of context is that we are still being pushed around in the back by Thanatos, the avoidance of death, and still being pulled around by our nose by Eros, the seeking of fulfillment.
 The human condition, characterized by the utter failure in both of these enterprises, reigns supreme with no end in sight.

 Below is a link to one of the strongest and most negative articles on the foundations of Christianity.
-However, this article does NOT destroy the authenticity of the Gospel of John nor the gospel of Thomas and the message of Jesus therein.
+However, whatever truth or falsity may be in it, this article does NOT destroy the authenticity of the Gospel of John nor the gospel of Thomas and the message of Jesus therein.